BennyHernandez/TheLeftistMen/_posts/2023-10-25-The-Leftist-Men-in-Lend-Me-a-Tenor.markdown

 Overall the show was fantastic.
 You can tell the actors and crew put an incredible amount of effort and love into making this show.
 The costumes and set were beautiful and well built, and the performance was hilarious.
 Another great Leftist Man show for the books!
 Tune in next time for more news about The Leftist Men!

 **Bonus Interview:**
-Mrs. Quady recognized us in the audience and wanted to share her thoughts.
+Jennifer recognized us in the audience and wanted to share her thoughts.
 “I’m so proud of Matthew, the whole family went to see opening night and it was so much fun.
 He did a really good job and I’m glad Evans back in town.
 It’s great to see them working together again.”